devpi/devpi/doc/userman/devpi_commands.rst

                             specified users/groups can create and modify users and indices.
 You have to add root explicitly if wanted.
                             [None]

+    autocreate users options:
+      --autocreate-users    when using an authentication plugin, automatically create new users that authenticate, but don't already exist.
+This is helpful for deployments making use of LDAP authentication.
+[False]

     devpi-web theme options:
       --theme THEME         folder with template and resource overwrites for the